action-script/ofxWFC3D/README.md

 #### + symmetry

 This version of the WFC, includes tiles without symmetry.
+The "**+**" symmetry actually does not perform any symmetry, instead uses only rotations and has 4 unique anchor points.

-For complex structures and systems that require a very concrete tile union, use the symmetry type "**+**".
+For complex structures that require a very concrete tile union, use the symmetry type "**+**".

 ```xml
 <tile name="corner" symmetry="+"/>